tofu-tf/tofu/docs/tofu.logging.layouts.md

 # Layouts

-Tofu is built upon [Logback](http://logback.qos.ch/) so it needs a custom `logback.xml` file with contexual logging support.
+Tofu is built upon [Logback](http://logback.qos.ch/) so it needs a custom `logback.xml` file with contextual logging support.
 Tofu uses mechanism called markers to store context in logs, so it won't work with existing Layouts e.g. with [Logstash-encoder](https://github.com/logstash/logstash-logback-encoder).